Eternal Sunshine of the Spotless Mind: Filming and post-production

 The shooting of Eternal Sunshine of the Spotless Mind began in mid-January 2003 after six weeks of preparation, lasting for three months on a budget of $20 million mostly in and around New York City.
+The film was shot on Fuji Reala 500D.
 The production crew recreated some key scenes, such as Joel's Rockville Centre apartment and the 1950s-style kitchen, in a New Jersey former U.S. Navy base.
-The shoot was difficult, sometimes shooting for seventeen hours per day in harsh environments.
+The shoot was difficult, sometimes shooting for 17 hours per day in harsh environments.

-The shoot was challenging for cinematographer Ellen Kuras, due to the difficulty of filming Gondry's vision for the film, which aimed to "blend location-shoot authenticity with unpredictable flashes of whimsy".
-According to this vision, Gondry wanted available light used exclusively for the shoot.
+The shoot was challenging for cinematographer Ellen Kuras, due to the difficulty of filming Gondry's vision, which aimed to "blend location-shoot authenticity with unpredictable flashes of whimsy".
+Gondry wanted available light used exclusively for the shoot.
 Kuras disagreed and worked around this idea by lighting the room instead of the actors and by hiding light bulbs around the set to increase light levels.
 Another issue the cinematographers encountered was that due to the frequent improvisation, the lack of marks and the few rehearsals completed, the cinematographers often did not know where the actors would be.
 Two handheld cameras filmed near 360-degree footage at all times, shooting 36,000 feet of film a day to deal with this.
 Gondry called back to the work of French New Wave director Jean-Luc Godard by filming using wheelchairs as well as using sled and chariot dollies instead of traditional dollies.
 When using wheelchairs, the shot was not consistently smooth; however, as Kuras liked the aesthetic of the low-angle, wobbly movement, the final film contains the footage.